savonet/book/language.md

 ### Time

 In case you need it, the current time can be retrieved using the `time` function.
-This function returns the number of seconds since the 1st of January 1970.
+This function returns the number of seconds since the 1st of January 1970, which is mostly useful to measure duration by considering the difference between two points in time.
 In order to convert this into more usual time notations you can use the functions `time.local` and `time.utc` which extract the usual information (year, month, day, hour, etc.), respectively according to the current time zone and the Greenwich median time, and return those in a record.
 For instance, we can print the current date with

 ```{.liquidsoap include="liq/time.liq"}